henaorth16/amharic-matrix-effect/README.md

 # MatrixEffect

-The Matrix effect with amharic text using by javascript(canvas)
+The Matrix effect with amharic text using javascript(canvas)